tseeker/go-monitoring/README.md

   that the certificate should also have.
 * `-s protocol`/`--start-tls protocol`: protocol to use before requesting a switch to TLS.
 Supported protocols: `smtp`, `sieve`.

+  ### DNS zone serials

+  The `check_zone_serial` plugin can be used to check that the version of a zone served by a DNS is up-to-date compared to the same zone served by another, "reference" DNS.
+It supports the following command-line flags:

+* `-H name`/`--hostname name`: the host name or address of the server to check.
+* `-P port`/`--port port`: the port to use on the server to check (defaults to 53).
+* `-z zone`: the zone to check.
+* `-r name`/`--rs-hostname name`: the host name or address of the reference server.
+* `-p port`/`--rs-port port`: the port to use on the reference server (defaults to 53).